Sirloin steaks with mushroom sauce

 Turn and cook for 1 minute on the second side.
 Remove pan from heat.
 Transfer the steaks to a rack set over a pan or a large baking dish, to catch the drippings.
 Roast until the meat is cooked to your desired temperature, 5 to 10 minutes, depending upon the size and thickness.

-To make the sauce, return the cooking skillet to medium-high heat.
+While the meat cooks, begin making the sauce.
+Start by returning the cooking skillet to medium-high heat.
 To the fat in the pan, add the remaining 1/4 teaspoon oil, the shallots, thyme, and 1/4 teaspoon pepper and cook until the shallots are fragrant and soft, about 1 1/2 to 2 minutes.
 Add the wine, bring to a simmer, and cook, stirring to remove any browned bits remaining on the bottom of the pan, until the liquid is reduced by half.
 Add the broth, bring to a boil, and cook until reduced by half, 1 1/2 to 2 minutes.
 Add the mushrooms, lower the heat, and simmer until the mushrooms are tender, about 2 minutes.

 Nutrition Facts (per serving)